Eastern Michigan University Historic District: Honors college

 The EMU Honors Program started in 1984 with approximately 230 students.
 The program started under the guidance of Robert Holkeboer who was the dean of the Graduate School.
 In July 2005 the program became a college within the university.
 Today Honors Housing is in Downing Hall.
 Past locations included Wise Hall, Jones, and Goddard Halls.
 Today the Honors College Office are housed in Starkweather Hall.

 Welch Hall

 Welch Hall was constructed in 1895 and was completed three days after Starkweather Hall.
 Welch Hall is the second oldest building on the EMU campus.
 The building is named after Adonijah S. Welch.
 Welch served as the First President of Normal Training School.
 The building is designed after Georgian Revival Architecture style Architecture.
 The building's original name was the "Training School" and served as the Teacher Training School from 1896 to the 1960s.
 During the building's lifetime, Welch has served as classroom space and various department offices.
 A wing next to McKinny Union was removed in the late 1960s.
-Due to poor maintenance the building was closed during the 1980s and almost demolished, but was saved by the "Don't Squelsh Welsh" movement originating in the university's historic preservation program.
+Due to poor maintenance the building was closed during the 1980s and almost demolished, but was saved by the "Don't Squelch Welch" movement originating in the university's historic preservation program.